rutubhanderi/ChemVR-MUFG/README.md

 Code of Conduct: This project does not yet include a formal code of conduct.
 Please be respectful and professional.
 You’re welcome to propose adding `CODE_OF_CONDUCT.md` via PR.

-## Contributing

-1. Fork the repository
-2. Create a feature branch
-3. Make your changes
-4. Test authentication flow
-5. Submit a pull request

 ## License

 This project is licensed under the MIT License.